Asian Kung-Fu Generation: 2005–2007: Fanclub and Feedback File

 Due in part to their growing recognition, Asian Kung-Fu Generation would dedicate a significant amount of time the next couple of years going on extensive national tours.
-Between March 14 and June 26 of 2005, AKG went on an extensive sold-out Re:Re Tour, performing at forty-eight concerts in thirty-eight cities throughout Japan.
+Between March 14 and June 26 of 2005, AKFG went on an extensive sold-out Re:Re Tour, performing at forty-eight concerts in thirty-eight cities throughout Japan.
 At the same time, the band released their second DVD, Eizō Sakuhinshū Vol. 2: Live at Budokan +.
 The two-disc video was the band's very first live DVD, as the first disc contains live footage of the entirety of the final show of their "Tour Suihai 2004 - No!Member, November-," at Budokan, where they performed before an audience of over 10,000 people on December 5, 2004.
 Meanwhile, the second disc contains clips from their first concert at the Shimokitazawa Shelter Club on November 2, 2004.
 It also includes behind-the-scenes documentary directed by Toshiaki Toyoda and filmed at Kanto Gakuin University, as well as outtakes from the music video for "Kimi to Iu Hana."
 Upon its release, the video managed to top the Oricon DVD charts for an entire month.
 On July 9, AKFG held their fifth Nano-Mugen Festival at Yokohama Arena, where they performed with seven other Japanese and UK bands.
 To advertise the event, they released a preceding compilation album that retained one song from each band attending the festival.
-Over the next summer, AKG attended a host of festivals, including Summer Sonic 05, Rising Sun Rock Fes.
+Over the next summer, AKFG attended a host of festivals, including Summer Sonic 05, Rising Sun Rock Fes.
 2005, and Rock in Japan Fes.
 05. They also appeared as guests on GOGOICHI –SPACE SHOWER CHART SHOW– on November 27 on SPACE SHOWER TV.
 The band closed the year by releasing the single, "Blue Train" (ブルートレイン), followed up by a brief tour entitled, "Tour SUI CUP 2005 - Winter Dragon" in December.